data-steve/data-steve.github.io/_posts/2016-06-01-nlp-on-commencement-addresses.md

 ##### First Results

-But not to leave you hanging until our next post: when we compare our results to the interactive visualization that Vocativ produced, we do in fact find the same relative downward trend among the 280 usable speeches, from 12th grade level in the 1950s to 8th grade level in 2014.
+But not to leave you hanging until our next post: when we compare our results (first graph above) to the interactive visualization that Vocativ produced, we do in fact find the same relative downward trend among the 280 usable speeches, from 12th grade level in the 1950s to 8th grade level in 2014.
 In this time series plot, we aggregate speeches by year, and scatter their occurrence with a trend line and bivariate correlation measure.

-The negative time trend is not proof positive of the populist interpretation, as opposed to a more curmudgeonly view on American education; but it is at least a stronger test than the original on new data and independent contexts.
-Finding the same results generalize across these instances, pretty much exactly, does say something for the idea.
+The negative time trend is not proof-positive of the populist interpretation, as opposed to a more curmudgeonly view on American education; but it is at least a stronger test than the original on new data and independent contexts.
+Finding the same results generalize across these instances, pretty much exactly, does say something for the populist interpretation.